neurodata/m2g/README.md

 **ndmg** relies on [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation), [Dipy](http://nipy.org/dipy/), [networkx](https://networkx.github.io/), and [nibabel](http://nipy.org/nibabel/), [numpy](http://www.numpy.org/) [scipy](http://www.scipy.org/), [scikit-learn](http://scikit-learn.org/stable/), [scikit-image](http://scikit-image.org/), [nilearn](http://nilearn.github.io/).
 You should install FSL through the instructions on their website, then follow install other Python dependencies with the following:

     pip install numpy scipy dipy networkx nibabel nilearn scikit-learn scikit-image awscli boto3 colorama matplotlib plotly==1.12.9

+As shown above, the only known package which requires a specific version is `plotly`, due to a backwards-compatability breaking change in the interface at version `1.13`.

 Finally, you can install **ndmg** either from `pip` or Github as shown below.
 Installation shouldn't take more than a few minutes, but depends on your internet connection.